MoritzLost/TextformatterPageTitleLinks/README.md

 - Only queries the database once per request.
 - Allows you to set which templates will get automatically linked.
 - Has an option to exclude the current page.
+- Can add configurable CSS classes to all automatically created links.

 ### Caveats